Hundemeier/sacn/Readme.md

  * discovery messages (receiving and sending)
  * correct stream termination with stream_termination bit (although the most devices are not supporting this on the receiver site)
+ * more advanced receiving methods (you only get the raw DataPacket without filtering after priority or other factors)

 ###The Internals
 ####sending